ElizabethDashwood/pandas-challenge/README.md

 Analysis:

 Overview:
-The analysis looks at 15 schools, who teach a total of
+The analysis looks at 15 schools, who teach a total of 39,170	students on a budget of $24,649,428.00.
+The overall passing percentage across the 15 schools was 72.81%.

 Observation 1:
 The smaller the school, the higher their results for ever measure (average maths score, average reading score, % passing maths, % passing reading and % passing overall)